SiliconLabs/peripheral_examples/series2/timer/timer_pulse_capture/readme.txt

 specified below is to be connected to a periodic signal or pulse generator.
 The two edges captured (one falling and one rising) are read from the CCV register.

-Note: The range of frequencies this program can measure accurately is limited due to dropout at higher frequencies, input setup time, and the HPERCLK frequency selected for the timer peripheral source.
-The minimum measurable pulse width is ~10X HPERCLK period.
+Note: The range of frequencies this program can measure accurately is limited.
+The minimum measurable period is around 700 ns, or 1.43 MHz.

+Note: For EFR32xG21 radio devices, library function calls to CMU_ClockEnable() have no effect as oscillators are automatically turned on/off based on demand from the peripherals; CMU_ClockEnable() is a dummy function for EFR32xG21 for library consistency/compatibility.

 ================================================================================

 Peripherals Used:
 TIMER - CC0
-HFXO - 38.4 MHz for radio boards xG21
+HFXO - 38.4 MHz for most radio boards; 39.0 MHz for BRD4263B
 ================================================================================

 How To Test: